Mallick17/Linux-Guide/README.md

 - Partitions help organize data and allow different filesystems on the same disk.

 <details>
-  <summary>Click to view Detailed Anatomy of Disk, Disk Partitioning, Creating a File System in the Partitioned Disk & Mount-UMount</summary>
+  <summary>Click to view Detailed Anatomy of Disk,Practical Guide to Disk Partitioning, Creating a File System in the Partitioned Disk & Mount-UMount to the partioned disk.</summary>

 #### **1. Partition Table: The Disk's Blueprint**
 - Every disk has a **partition table** that maps out: